canonical/kafka-operator/docs/how-to/h-cluster-migration.md

 curl 10.248.204.198:9099/metrics | grep records_count
 ```

-## Switching client traffic from original cluster to Charmed Kafka cluster
+## Switching client traffic from original cluster to Charmed Apache Kafka cluster

-Once happy that all the necessary data has been successfully migrated, stop all active consumer applications on the original cluster, and redirect them to the Charmed Kafka cluster, making sure to use the Charmed Kafka cluster server addresses and authentication.
+Once happy that all the necessary data has been successfully migrated, stop all active consumer applications on the original cluster, and redirect them to the Charmed Apache Kafka cluster, making sure to use the Charmed Apache Kafka cluster server addresses and authentication.
 After doing so, they will re-join their original consumer groups at the last committed offset it had originally, and continue consuming as normal.
-Finally, the producer client applications can be stopped, updated with the Charmed Kafka cluster server addresses and authentication, and restarted, with any newly produced messages being received by the migrated consumer client applications, completing the migration of both the data, and the client applications.
+Finally, the producer client applications can be stopped, updated with the Charmed Apache Kafka cluster server addresses and authentication, and restarted, with any newly produced messages being received by the migrated consumer client applications, completing the migration of both the data, and the client applications.

 ## Stopping MirrorMaker replication

-Once confident in the successful completion of the data client migration, the running processes on each of the charm units can be killed, stopping the MirrorMaker processes active on the Charmed Kafka cluster.
+Once confident in the successful completion of the data client migration, the running processes on each of the charm units can be killed, stopping the MirrorMaker processes active on the Charmed Apache Kafka cluster.